How Blue Cheer Changed Everything With ‘Vincebus Eruptum’

 They capture the angst and raw teen emotion of the Cochran original, but, like some crazy Ed "Big Daddy" Roth vehicle, it's all souped up and driving way out of control.
-It certainly didn't sound like a lot of what was on the top of the charts – but in those times, it really was a stylistic free for all that somehow made sense.
-Blue Cheer made lifelong fans of our listeners like the late Rush drummer Neil Peart.
+"Summertime Blues" certainly didn't sound like a lot of what was on the top of the charts – but in those times, it really was a stylistic free for all that somehow made sense.
+Along the way, Blue Cheer created lifelong fans in listeners like the late Rush drummer Neil Peart.

 "I had our family TV turned down low, trying not to disturb Mom and Dad, but the speaker was still overwhelmed with static and distortion," Peart said in a 2009 essay for Rolling Stone.
 "Drummer Paul Whaley thrashed at the cymbals with both arms, Leigh Stephens was a dark-haired menace grinding out thick guitar riffs, and Dickie Peterson wailed through a pyramid of blond hair with his bass guitar hanging low."